The LEEBio™ process extracts the main constituents of lignocellulosic biomass: cellulose, lignin, hemicelluloses and silica as high-value products

-LEELIGNIN ™ is a lignin extracted as a brown powder.
+It is a sulfur-free lignin extracted as a brown powder.

-Depending on the starting material, this lignin can be an excellent low cost carbon fiber precursor, particularly sought after in automotive industries.
+Depending on its origin, this lignin can be an excellent low cost carbon fiber precursor, particularly sought after in automotive industries.

-The LEEBIO™ process guarantees that this lignin is not degraded and that it is reproducible from the same raw material.
+This lignin product is reproducible from the same raw material.

 HEMICELLULOSES – LEEXYL™

-It has a composition rich in oligomeric xylose (up to 70%), proteins and natural elements.
-When extracted from softwoods, its composition is also rich in Mannose sugar.
+This kind of syrup is rich in oligomeric xylose (up to 70%), proteins and natural elements.
+Mannose sugar is highly present in softwoods based molasses.

-It is also the only non-food source of furan products, suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfuran, Xylitol or biofuels.
+It is also suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfuran, Xylitol or biofuels based products.

 SILICA – LEESIL™

-This form of amorphous silica is particularly appreciated in high-tech or medical industries for its reinforcement, adsorption and polishing characteristics, but also in tires.
+This form of precipitated silica is particularly appreciated in high-tech or medical industries for its reinforcement, adsorption and polishing characteristics, but also in tire industry.